aws-cloudformation/cloudformation-guard/README.md

 **Validate Cloud Environments with Policy-as-Code**

-AWS CloudFormation Guard is an open-source general-purpose policy-as-code enforcement tool.
+AWS CloudFormation Guard is an open-source general-purpose policy-as-code evaluation tool.
 It provides developers with a simple-to-use, yet powerful and expressive domain-specific language (DSL) to define policies and enables developers to validate JSON- or YAML- formatted structured data with those policies.

 Guard 2.0 release is a complete re-write of the earlier 1.0 version to make the tool general-purpose.
 With Guard 2.0, developers can continue writing policies for CloudFormation Templates.
 In addition, developers can use Guard in the following business domains: